yvesonline/sawtooth-hangman/README.md

 ## Synopsis

 This repository contains an implementation of [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) based on top of the [Sawtooth Distributed Ledger](https://www.hyperledger.org/projects/sawtooth) to showcase the technology.
 I was inspired by the [Tic-Tac-Toe example](https://github.com/hyperledger/sawtooth-sdk-python/tree/master/examples/xo_python) from the Sawtooth repository.
+This is meant to be a proof of concept so it's by far not feature complete.

 ## Design Decisions